About Us

 Our Mission

-As we shared at the beginning of this story of ours, we created the Homesmiths as a way to hopefully bring in income to reach our goals without sacrificing our values.
+As I shared at the beginning of this story of ours, we created the Homesmiths as a way to hopefully bring in an income to reach our goals without sacrificing our values.
 We also want to use it as a way to share what we’ve learned and what we are doing in the hopes that it will encourage and inspire others who are in a similar situation.
 We are genuinely grateful for the time you’ve taken to peruse our site here and hope you’ve found encouragement and motivation.
 Feel free to contact us with your thoughts or questions.

 Sincerely,